Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: Introduction

-As a consequence of Theorem~\ref{thm:main} and \cite[Theorem 1.1]{BWY20} we obtain the desired bijection between the poset of thick subcategories of the category of coherent sheaves over a weighted projected line that are generated by an exceptional sequence, whose order relation is inclusion, and a subposet of the set of generalized non-crossing partitions $[\idop, c]$.
-We denote by $[\idop, c]^{\text{gen}}$ the subposet of the interval poset $[\idop, c]$ that consists of all the elements $w \in [\idop, c]$ which possess a reduced factorization that can be extended to a reduced factorization of $c$ which generates $W$.
+As a consequence of Theorem~\ref{thm:main}, \cite[Theorem 1.1]{BWY21} and \cite[Theorem~1.4]{BMW25} we obtain the desired isomorphism between the poset of thick subcategories of the category of coherent sheaves over a weighted projected line that are generated by an exceptional sequence, whose order relation is inclusion, and a subposet of the set of generalized non-crossing partitions $[\idop, c]$.
+We denote by $\tilde{W}$ the hyperbolic cover of $W$ (see Proposition~\ref{Prop:hypcoverWild} and \cite{BMW25}).

-\begin{theorem} Let $\XX$ be a weighted projective line of domestic or wilde type over an algebraically closed field $k$ of characteristic zero, $\COH(\XX)$ the category of coherent sheaves over $\XX$, $\Phi$ the associated generalized root system, $W$ the extended Weyl group and $c \in W$ a Coxeter transformation.
-There exists an order preserving bijection between \begin{itemize} \item the poset of thick subcategories of $\COH(\XX)$ that are generated by an exceptional sequence and ordered by inclusion; and \item the subposet $[\idop, c]^{\text{gen}}$ of the interval poset $[\idop, c]$. \end{itemize} \end{theorem}
+\begin{theorem} Let $\XX$ be a weighted projective line over an algebraically closed field $k$ of characteristic zero, $\COH(\XX)$ the category of coherent sheaves over $\XX$, $\Phi$ the associated generalized root system, $\tilde{W}$ the hyperbolic cover of the associated extended Weyl group $W$ and $c \in \tilde{W}$ a Coxeter transformation.
+Then there exists an isomorphism of posets between \begin{itemize} \item the poset of thick subcategories of $\COH(\XX)$ that are generated by an exceptional sequence, ordered by inclusion; and \item the interval poset $[\idop, c]$, ordered by the absolute order. \end{itemize} \end{theorem}

-\begin{remark} $\phantom{0}$ \begin{itemize} \item[(a)] It is a consequence of Theorem \ref{thm:main} that $[\idop, c]^{\text{gen}} = [\idop, c]$ if $\XX$ is of wild or domestic type.
-Consequently, the assumptions (a) and (b) of \cite[Theorem 1.1]{BWY20} are fullfiled for $\XX$ of wild or domestic type. \item[(b)] In a forthcoming note we will show that assumption (b) of \cite[Theorem 1.1]{BWY20} also holds for $\XX$ of tubular type.
-As it is already shown in \cite{BWY20} that assumption (a) holds for the tubular type, we will obtain that Theorem \ref{thm:mainRep} holds for a weighted projective line of tubular type as well. \end{itemize} \end{remark}